PeterDrake/drakepedia/data_structures/lists.md

 # Lists
 ## Abstract Data Type

 A *list* is a sequence of elements.
 It is similar to an array, but it can be resized.
-The exact set of operations available varies from one library to another, but in general a list must support getting and setting items at particular locations, inserting and removing items while maintaining the order of the other items, and iterating through the list.
+The exact set of operations available varies from one library to another, but in general a list must support getting and setting items at particular indices, inserting and removing items while maintaining the order of the other items, and iterating through the list.
 A bare-bones interface is given below.

 ```java
 public interface List<T> extends Iterable<T> {